stackbit-projects/friendly-yam-35292/src/pages/index.md

           generating features
       - title: Shopify Development
         content: >
-          Are you a budding ecom brand looking to take things to the 6-7 figure level of revenue?
-We offer every kind fo Shopify store and app development
+          Are you a budding ecom brand looking to consistantly hit 6-7 figure revenue yearly?
+We offer every kind of Shopify store and app development to assist you on the way there.
       - title: SEO & Digital Marketing
         content: >
           We will develop a winning online strategy tailed to assist your scale